Wonder Park: Plot

-June Bailey, a girl with a bright imagination, and her mother come up with the story of Wonderland, a magical amusement park run by a group of animals: Boomer, a big blue bear who greets guests; Greta, a wild boar; Gus and Cooper, beaver brothers; Steve, a porcupine who is the park's safety manager and is in love with Greta; and Peanut, a chimpanzee who is the park's leader and has the ability to create rides by listening to June's mother's voice.
+June Bailey, a young imaginative girl, and her mother come up with the idea of Wonderland, a magical amusement park run by a group of anthropomorphic animals: Boomer, a big blue bear who greets guests; Greta, a wild boar; Gus and Cooper, beaver brothers; Steve, a porcupine who is the park's safety manager and is in love with Greta; and Peanut, a chimpanzee who is the park's leader and has the ability to create rides by listening to June's mother's voice.
 Over time, June's mother starts to get sick and is sent away for recovery.
 As a result, June starts alienating from Wonderland and burns the blueprints of the park out of frustration.

 Sometime later, June's father sends her to math camp.
-After misinterpreting a note from her father as a cry for help, June uses her friend Banky to create a distraction on the bus to escape and return home, but instead, she finds a broken-down Wonderland in the woods.
+After misinterpreting a note from her father as a cry for help, June uses her friend Banky to create a distraction on the bus to escape and return home to help her father.
+Instead, she finds a real broken-down Wonderland in the woods.
 The park is currently being surrounded by a cloud named the Darkness; June and the animals attempt to fix Clockwork Swings, the park's mechanism, but are attacked by Chimpanzombies, the park's former plush toys that now empower the Darkness.
 In the chaos, June gets separated from the animals and finds herself in a floating chamber known as Zero-G Land.
 There, June finds Peanut hiding from the Darkness where he confesses he felt lost after he stopped hearing the voice in his head.
 This leads June to realize that the Darkness was created by herself as a result of her cynicism from her mom's illness.
 The Chimpanzombies break in and take Peanut as their prisoner, but June escapes.